 Online generators are the best!

-Once again, go to your favorite online search engine, type in "reference maker” and voila!
-You've got an array of online tools and services that will generate the references for you.
-I won't recommend any particular of these generators (because they have not paid me for advertisement) but let me assure that it makes almost no difference which one you choose.
-Basically, they do the same thing and it's up to your preference, which one you choose.
+Once again, go to your favorite online search engine, type in "reference maker," and voila!
+You've got an array of online tools and services that will generate references for you.
+I won't recommend any particular of these generators (because they have not paid me for advertisement) but let me assure you that it makes almost no difference which one you choose.
+Basically, they do the same thing, and it's up to your preference, which one you choose.

 What I like about these online tools:

-- You just need to include either an author of the source or its title and the reference maker will find all required info about it and generate a reference according to your style;
+- You just need to include either an author of the source or its title, and the reference maker will find all required info in the blink of an eye and generate a reference according to your style.

-As you can see, you can really save your time and efforts making correct citations and references for your papers.
-Moreover, you don't really have to study by heart the citation styles and remember them for the rest of your life.
-All you have to do is to either use your MS Word to create and generate references and bibliography page or to find an online reference generator.
+As you can see, you can really save your time and effort making correct citations and references for your papers.
+Moreover, you don't really have to know the citation styles backwards and forwards and keep in mind all the nuances for the rest of your life.
+All you have to do is to either use your MS Word to create and generate references and bibliography pages or to find a reliable online reference generator.

-I highly recommend using the online tools because they will find you the source and format it accordingly just using its title or an author.
+I highly recommend using the online tools because they will find you the source and format it accordingly, just using its title or an author.
 Moreover, these online tools can significantly help you if you're in need of sources for your paper.
-So, if you've got a paper to do but no source, you can look up the relevant sources according to the needed title.
+So, if you've got a voluminous and troublesome paper to write, you can look up the relevant sources according to the needed title.
 And then you'll cite them using the same tool.